Mr-Herman/SEC4-Insider-cronjob/README.md

 5. 钉钉通知（可选）：在 Settings → Secrets and variables → Actions 中设置
    - `DING_WEBHOOK_URL`：钉钉机器人 Webhook 地址
    - `DING_WEBHOOK_SIGN`：钉钉机器人加签密钥
+6. (Optional) Create a Personal Access Token (PAT) to enable updating cronjob defaults via workflow:
+   - Go to `Settings` → `Developer settings` → `Personal access tokens` → `Fine-grained tokens`.
+   - Click `Generate new token`, select your fork repository, and grant **Read and write** permission for **Secrets**.
+   - Copy the generated token and add it as a new secret named `PAT` in your repository's `Settings` → `Secrets and variables` → `Actions`.
-6. Run the workflow manually or wait for the daily schedule:
+7. Run the workflow manually or wait for the daily schedule:
    - Go to the `Actions` tab, choose `Daily Insider Check`, then `Run workflow`.
    - Enter tickers, threshold, and lookback values as needed.